MOMus–Museum of Modern Art–Costakis Collection: Overview

 The museum was founded in 1997, on the occasion of Thessaloniki's year as European Capital of Culture.
 It was established by a law passed in the Greek Parliament by then Greek Minister of Culture, Evangelos Venizelos.

 Its initial collection was formed by a large part of the famous Costakis Collection, acquired by the Greek state on 31 March 2000 for 14,200,000,000 drachmas.

 Since 2018, the museum has merged with MOMus Contemporary, MOMus Photography, MOMus Museum Alex Mylona and other institutions under the Metropolitan Organisation of Museums of Visual Arts of Thessaloniki (MOMus) umbrella.

 The Centre of Contemporary Art of Thessaloniki, which used to be a self-contained department of the museum, is now known as MOMus Experimental or MOMus–Experimental Center for the Arts.
 It is housed in Warehouse B1, Pier A, at the Port of Thessaloniki.

 The first six editions of the Thessaloniki Biennale of Contemporary Art were organized by the museum.
 The seventh edition in 2019-2020 was implemented by MOMus Contemporary.

 The first director of the museum was the Aristotle University Professor Miltiadis Papanikolaou, who remained in the position until 2006.
 Maria Tsantsanoglou, a specialist in the Russian avant-garde period, was appointed the next director.

+Curator and head of the board of trustees: Kristina Krasnyanskaya.